mrbalraj007/Azure_DevOps_Projects/AWS-SSO-Integrate-with_Azure_AD/sync_onprem_ad_to_azure.md

 ![alt text](image-3.png)

 ***Explanation:***
-- Enables TLS 1.2 for Client and Server in the SCHANNEL registry settings.
+*- Enables TLS 1.2 for Client and Server in the SCHANNEL registry settings.
 - Enables strong cryptography in .NET Framework, so applications use TLS 1.2 by default.
-- Requires a system restart to fully apply the changes.
+- Requires a system restart to fully apply the changes.*

-- Verified that TLS status on Server.
+- Verified that `TLS status` on Server.
    ![alt text](image-4.png)